 Soporific Aura.
 Unconscious creatures within 30 feet of the anchor can't be awoken by any means.
-A creature that attacks the anchor while within 30 feet of it must succeed on a DC 14 Charisma saving throw or fall unconscious.
+A creature that

 An unconscious creature within 30 feet of the anchor has its spirit leave its body and enter an astral state between sleep and waking.
 A creature's spirit can see everything within 30 feet of the anchor, including other spirits of unconscious creatures and the full form of the hypnagoug, but is blind beyond this radius.
 On an unconscious creature's turn, its spirit has a movement speed of 0 and can only take one of the following actions: